 Associate Professor, Program Leader and Chair, Department of Psychology

 Phone: (239) 590-7425

 E-Mail: firstname.lastname@example.org Office: WH 120

 I am a Life-span Developmental Psychologist with a focus on adulthood and aging.
 I joined the Psychology Department at FGCU in the fall of 2009.
 Before arriving at FGCU, I was an Assistant Professor of Psychology at Troy University.
 I completed my M.A. and Ph.D. in Life-span Developmental Psychology at West Virginia University.
 My research examines how social contexts relate to daily activities and functional ability throughout adulthood.
-Some of my previous research has examined how certain types of messages and interacting with a spouse influence performance on cognitively challenging daily activities.
 I have also conducted research examining age and demographic differences among homeless adults.
-I am currently working on several projects related to aging attitudes and age-related attribution biases when evaluating errors that people commit when performing daily activities.
-I am also conducting pedagogical research examining how developmental service leaning relates to a variety of outcomes.
+I am currently working on several projects related to aging attitudes and age-related attribution biases when evaluating errors that people commit while performing daily activities.
+I also conduct pedagogical research examining how developmental service leaning relates to a variety of outcomes.
 I regularly collaborate with students in research, so if you are interested in being involved with my research or if you have an idea about a study you would like to pursue, contact me about being in my directed study.

 I teach include: Principles of Development, Psychology of Adulthood and Aging, Developmental Psychology, Experimental Psychology, Senior Seminar, General Psychology, and Directed Study.